mingdom/omninmo/docs/devplan/exposure_breakdown_refactoring.md

 }
 ```

-This approach works but is confusing and error-prone, as evidenced by the recent regression where pending activity values were not properly included in the Portfolio Allocation chart.
+This approach works but is confusing and error-prone, as evidenced by the recent issues where pending activity values were not properly included in the Portfolio Allocation chart due to inconsistent CSV formats and the loss of pending activity values when updating prices.

 ### 3. Lack of Clear Separation